-One day at the office about 6 years ago I was signing paychecks that I had just printed.
+One day at the office around 2013, I was signing paychecks that I had just printed.
 I only had 5 or 6 of them to sign, but I found that I was in so much pain that I couldn’t continue.
 I was in tears at my desk.
-I had to have some sort of relief from the pain that had been present at a high level for years, but had finally become so intense that I could no longer bear it.
+I had to have some relief from the pain that had been present at a high level for years but had finally become so intense that I could no longer bear it.
 Although I didn’t know it yet, this began my search for the truth about Fibromyalgia.

 I was a small business owner and had tons of stress and responsibility.
-My life at home at the time was unsatisfactory; so, I attributed the pain and exhaustion I was feeling to stress.
+My life at home at the time was pretty unbearable, so I attributed the pain and exhaustion I was feeling to stress.
 That seemed logical.

-Time passed and I was still as bad off as I had been on that day.
-I went back to the same doctor and insisted that there was something wrong.
+Time passed, and I was still as bad off as I had been on that day.
+I went back to the same doctor and insisted that something was wrong.
 Stress alone was not an acceptable reason for the degree of pain I was feeling.
-Without a doubt, it was contributing, but that was not the whole picture.
+Undoubtedly, it was contributing, but that was not the whole picture.

-This time the doctor said he thought it might be Fibromyalgia since the pain was so severe over such a long period of time.
-I had a number of other symptoms like chronic fatigue and insomnia.
+This time, the doctor said he thought it might be Fibromyalgia since the pain was so severe over such a long period of time.
+I had several other symptoms, like chronic fatigue and insomnia.
 He questioned me about depression, but I wasn’t depressed.
 I was just exhausted.

 I was referred to a rheumatologist.
-Nice guy.
-Coincidentally, we had attended high school and college together.
+He’s a nice guy.
+Coincidentally, we attended high school and college together.
 He was very concerned with helping me, and he ran all of the common tests for rheumatologic disorders like lupus, Lyme disease, arthritis, vasculitis, scleroderma, etc. Again, everything was normal.
 Sigh.
 How could everything be so “normal” on tests, but I was in so much pain?

 After adjusting to the weird side effects of Lyrica, which included some mild dizziness and not realizing what speed I was driving (everyone just seemed to be driving so slowly), I seemed to get quite a lot of relief from the agony I was enduring.
 I was so happy to be out of most of the pain.
 Although I still didn’t know the truth about Fibromyalgia, I was at least able to function.